Mahekr2004/Website-making-on-visual-studio/README.md

 Medilocker – Digital Health Locker Website
-Medilocker is a modern, interactive medical-based website with the following key features and technologies:
+Medilocker is a modern, interactive medical-based website with the following key features and technologies.#python #xxamp #website

 🔑 Purpose